-What does this mean for us?
-Every day, about 800 million women and girls menstruate. 🩸 And nearly 80% of them will have to choose between essential menstruation products, such as tampons, and buying something else during their lifetime.
+Every day, about 300 million women and girls menstruate. 🩸 And nearly 80% of them will have to choose, during their lifetime, between menstruation products, such as tampons or pads, and buying necessities.

-On the 20th October, a little more than a month ago, the US celebrated its second National Period Day to help raise awareness about period poverty.
+The US remain on the other team.
 At the moment, 35 states impose a sales tax 💸 on menstruation sanitary products, considering them luxury items, also described as nonessential.
 Yet, aren't they as necessary as access to toilet paper or everyday groceries?
+On the 20th October 2020, the US celebrated its second National Period Day to help raise awareness about period poverty.
 It's about bloody time!

 Period poverty around the world